dotbitHQ/ccToken-merchant-tool/README.md

 ### Transfer

-For example, to mint 1 BTC token, and the private key is passed as environment variable, one can use the following command:
+To transfer 0.1 BTC token, and the private key is passed as environment variable, one can use the following command:

 ```bash
 {your_binary_path} --rpc-url http://localhost:8114 \